vcaraulean/old-vcaraulean.github.com/source/_posts/2013-07-15-caliburn-micro-with-async-await.markdown

 #### Create and configure new project to test the concepts
  - Create new WPF 4.5 application
  - Install Caliburn.Micro from nuget.
-You'd better choose the 'Caliburn.Micro.Start' package as it has everything required to run a Caliburn application (boostrapper, container, main screen)
+You'd better choose the `Caliburn.Micro.Start` package as it has everything required to run a Caliburn application (boostrapper, container, main screen)
  - Change App.cs to correctly bootstrap with Caliburn, [here is how to do it](http://caliburnmicro.codeplex.com/wikipage?title=Nuget)

 ## Async Actions